Together-Java/TJ-Bot/PP.md

 **TJ-Bot** may further store data that you explicitly provided for **TJ-Bot** to offer its services.
 For example the reason of a moderative action when using its moderation commands.

+Furthermore, upon utilization of our help service, `user_id`s and `channel_id`s are stored to track when/how many questions a user asks.
+The data may be stored for up to **30** days.

 The stored data is not linked to any information that is personally identifiable.

 No other personal information outside of the above mentioned one will be stored.
 In particular, **TJ-Bot** does not store the content of sent messages.